Concepts and architecture

 Besides the intra-cluster replication, Redis Enterprise also has built-in WAN-based replication for Redis deployments across multiple data centers.
 WAN-based replication mechanisms in Redis Enterprise are designed, protect against total Data Center or wider network failures.

 Each Redis Enterprise cluster can contain multiple databases.
 In Redis, databases represent data that belong to a single application, tenant, or microservice.
 Redis Enterprise is built to scale to 100s of databases per cluster to provide flexible and efficient multi-tenancy models.

 Each database can contain few or many Redis shards.
 Sharding is transparent to Redis applications.
 Master shards in the database process data operations for a given subset of keys.
 The number of shards per database is configurable and depend on the throughput needs of the applications.
 Databases in Redis Enterprise can be resharded into more Redis shards to scale throughput while maintaining sub-millisecond latencies.
 Resharding is performed without downtime.

-Figure 2 Redis Enterprise places master (M) and slave (S) replicas in separate nodes, racks and zones and use in-memory replication to protect data against failures.
+Figure 2 Redis Enterprise places master node (M) and replicas (R) in separate nodes, racks and zones and use in-memory replication to protect data against failures.